-Influencer marketing is the process through which a business works with an online influencer to promote one of its products or services.
-Influencers are individuals with a substantial following across social media platforms like Facebook, Instagram, YouTube, or TikTok.
+Influencer marketing is how a business works with an online influencer to promote one of its products or services.
+Influencers have a substantial following across social media platforms like Facebook, Instagram, YouTube, and TikTok.
 Brands collaborate with famous social media influencers to reach their target audience and increase brand awareness via the power of word-of-mouth advertising.

 Traditional forms of influencer marketing may be traced back to celebrity endorsements.
 In today’s digital environment, however, online content creators with niche following may provide businesses with more value.
 With billions of active users on different social media sites, influencer marketing has emerged as one of the most efficient digital marketing strategies for businesses today.